Caspar7527196/learngit/readme.txt

 git is a version control system
 Git tracks changes of files
-see if every origin repository is indenpendence.
+see if every origin repository is indenpendent.